-- Use research and develop design criteria to inform the design of innovative, functional, appealing products that are fit for purpose, aimed at particular individuals or groups - Generate, develop, model and communicate their ideas through discussion, annotated sketches, cross-sectional and exploded diagrams, prototypes, pattern pieces and computer-aided design - Select from and use a wider range of tools and equipment to perform practical tasks accurately - Select from and use a wider range of materials and components, including ingredients, according to their functional properties and aesthetic qualities - Investigate and analyse a range of existing products - Evaluate their ideas and products against their own design criteria and consider the views of others to improve their work - Understand and apply the principles of a healthy and varied diet - Cook a repertoire of predominantly savoury dishes so that they are able to feed themselves and others a healthy and varied diet - Become competent in a range of cooking techniques [for example, selecting and preparing ingredients; using utensils and electrical equipment; applying heat in different ways; using awareness of taste, texture and smell to decide how to season dishes and combine ingredients; adapting and using their own recipes] - Understand the source, seasonality and characteristics of a broad range of ingredients

-Prior Learning (what pupils already know and can do)

-- Children know how to design a healthy snack and can explain the user and purpose.
-For example: a sandwich and a soup. - Children know how to draw an annotated sketch of their sandwich and soup and can label it with ingredients. - Children know how to select from a variety of ingredients to create their sandwich and soup, considering the taste, colour and general appeal of the ingredients. - Children know how to select from knifes, graters, peelers and juices to prepare common fruits and vegetables (leeks, potatoes, carrots, sweet potatoes, onions, celery, cucumber, tomatoes, lettuce, avocado) discussing why some preparation methods may not be suitable for some of the fruits/vegetables - e.g. you wouldn't grate a tomato as it just turns mushy. - Children discuss different, existing sandwiches and soups and evaluate their appeal, potential purpose and user. - Children evaluate their own sandwiches and soups considering the intended user, purpose and its overall appeal as well as considering its effectiveness of being a healthy snack. - Children know that food comes from different countries and can be grown.

-End points (what pupils MUST know and remember)

-- Children know how to research and design a healthy snack/dish that is innovative, functional and appealing - Children know how to generate, develop, model and communicate their ideas through discussion and annotated sketches - Children know how to select from and use a wider range of utensils to perform practical tasks accurately
+- Use research and develop design criteria to inform the design of innovative, functional, appealing products that are fit for purpose, aimed at particular individuals or groups - Generate, develop, model and communicate their ideas through discussion, annotated sketches, cross-sectional and exploded diagrams, prototypes, pattern pieces and computer aided design - Select from and use a wider range of tools and equipment to perform practical tasks accurately - Select from and use a wider range of materials and components, including ingredients, according to their functional properties and aesthetic qualities - Investigate and analyse a range of existing products - Evaluate their ideas and products against their own design criteria and consider the views o others to improve their work - Understand and apply the principles of a healthy and varied diet - Cook a repertoire of predominantly savoury dishes so that they are able to feed themselves and others a healthy and varied diet - Become competent in a range of cooking techniques [for example, selecting and preparing ingredients; using utensils and electrical equipment; applying heat in different ways; using awareness of taste, texture and smell to decide how to season dishes and combine ingredients; adapting and using their own recipes] - Understand the source, seasonality and characteristics of a broad range of ingredients - appeal.
+Children can select from knifes, graters and peelers to prepare common fruits and vegetables (carrots, peppers, cucumbers, oranges, celery, mango, kiwi, strawberries, leeks, potatoes, carrots, sweet potatoes, onions) discussing why some preparation methods may not be suitable for some of the fruits/vegetables Children can discuss different, existing fruit kebabs and vegetable soups and evaluate their appeal, potential purpose and user.
+Children can evaluate considering the intended user, purpose and its overall appeal as well as considering its effectiveness of being a healthy dish.
+Children have an understanding that food comes from different countries and can be grown children have an understanding that food comes from unreferit countries and call be growi nd po pints (what pupils MUST know and remember) - Children can research and design a healthy snack/dish that is innovative, functional and appealing - Children can generate, develop, model and communicate their ideas through discussion and annotated sketches - Children can select from and use a wider range of utensils to perform practical tasks accurately Children can select from and use a wider range of ingredients, according to their functional - - properties and aesthetic qualities.
+Children can investigate and analyse a range of existing food products